bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/create-react-app-master/.github/ISSUE_TEMPLATE/bug_report.md

 ### Steps to reproduce

 <!--
-  How would you describe your issue to someone who doesn’t know you or your project?
+  How would you describe your issue to someone who doesn't know you or your project?
   Try to write a sequence of steps that anybody can repeat to see the issue.
 -->